Graduate admission FAQ

 The department very rarely accepts change requests or material updates to an application.
 Please don't submit your application until you have checked it multiple times and have all required materials ready for upload and entry.

-Do you need official transcripts and language scores (TOEFL or IELTS) to review my application?
+Do you need language scores (TOEFL or IELTS) to review my application?

 Yes.
 The department must have official test score documentation to begin the review process.

 Can you waive any of the required application materials?

 All international applicants who haven't studied at a domestic institution are required to have a TOEFL or IELTS score.
 Waivers for language tests are rarely approved.
 Keep in mind that this may impact an applicants ability to receive financial support through teaching assistantships, which require a language score on file.
 It is also one less factor to use in the admission process.
 If you are requesting a waiver, that means you would likely have a strong language test score, which could improve your application.

 I have taken the language tests you require multiple times.
 Should I only submit one of these attempts?
 Will the admissions committee only consider my top scores in each area?

 All non-expired scores will be reviewed and considered by the admissions committee, not just the most recent or top scores.

 Can the department check on the status of my application?